MakerDen/Maker-Den-NETMF/README.md

 ### Using your newly created actuator

 This example uses the Light Dependent Resistor Sensor to determine the light levels.
 Depending on the light level, the Relay will be turned on or off.
 The relay could be controlling a light.

+When you reference a pin on the Netduino in your code it is important to use the **SecretLabs.NETMF.Hardware.NetduinoPlus** namespace not the Microsoft.SPOT.Hardware.Cpu.Pin which (unfortunately) is the Visual Studio default.

 	// program.cs
 	using Glovebox.Netduino.Actuators;